Dokploy

 Important Considerations

-1. Port Exposure: Use expose instead of ports to expose ports to the host machine.
-This ensures that the ports are not exposed to the host machine.
+1. Port Exposure: Use expose instead of ports to limit port access to the container network, avoiding exposure to the host machine.

 2. DNS Configuration: Ensure you create A records pointing to your domain in your DNS Provider Settings.